aleksbozek/Area-Generator/README.md

 **MVP:**

 - Display random finished gens on home page
-- Ability to add and remove options in dropdown menus
 - Maintain entries added to dropdown menus to it's area
 - Populate dropdown menu options from airtable
 - Three area sizes
 - Populate attribute dropdown menu based on area type
-- 2nd dropdown menu for # of attributes to generate per 30x30 section

 **Post-MVP:**

+- Ability to add and remove options in dropdown menus
 - Able to make a new build using existing one as a template
 - Unique/Individual page will have pictures
 - Additional default sizes, as well as oblong (rectangular) sizes